gram-workshop/gram-workshop.github.io/faq.md

 Yes, you could totally submit a blogpost on your own work.

 ### Will there be travel awards for accepted submissions?
 We plan to award travel awards for early stage researchers who not have enough funding to travel for the conference.
-More details will be posted on our website and twitter account.
+Please fill this [ELLIS mobility grantforGRaM form](https://docs.google.com/forms/d/e/1FAIpQLSeQ5aHWrrR4ryBfDOh-PJ4Wa0GexSX2ZDuIu-pYj4xm9sfljw/viewform) and you will hear from us very soon.

 ### Where can I get an invite letter to apply for my visa to attend ICML?
 If you need to apply for visa to attend ICML, please write to our organizers email id.